Hindu symbols overview

-The Hindu monastic carries a Kamandalu as a symbol of his simple, self-contained life, his freedom from worldly needs, his constant ‘sadhana’ and ‘tapas’, and his oath to seek God before anything or anyone else.
+The Hindu monastic carries a Kamandalu as a symbol of his simple, self-contained life, freedom from worldly needs, constant ‘sadhana’ and ‘tapas,’ and his oath to seek God before anything or anyone else.

 32. The Red Rooster

-The red rooster is also referred to as the Seval.
+The red rooster is also referred to as the Several.
 It is the noble red rooster that heralds every morning at dawn, calling upon to awake and arise.
-The Seval is a symbol of the imminence of spiritual unfoldment and wisdom.
+The Several is a symbol of the imminence of spiritual unfoldment and wisdom.
 As a fighting cock, he crows from Lord Skanda’s battle flag.

 33. The Moon & Sun – Chandra & Surya

-Chandra is white (ida) and lights up the night while Surya is yellow (pingala) and lights up the days.
+Chandra is white and lights up the night, while Surya is yellow (Pingala) and lights up the days.

 34. NAGA The Snake

-The snake, or sometimes cobra, is a symbol of Kundalini Power which we popularly know as cosmic energy.
+The snake, or sometimes cobra, symbolizes Kundalini Power, which we popularly know as cosmic energy.